Year-End Tax Planning Strategy for 2023

 - Note that the deadline to “double up” a position to avoid a wash sale is November 28, 2023.

-Charitable and Family Gifts
+Charitable and Family Gift Tax Planning Strategies

-- To control charitable deduction timing, consider using a Donor-Advised Fund or foundation instead of an outright gift.
+- To control charitable tax deduction timing, consider using a Donor-Advised Fund or foundation instead of an outright gift.

 - Determine whether bunching donations makes sense if you are close to itemizing.